launchscout/live_state/README.md

 ## [live_state_testbed](https://github.com/launchscout/live_state_testbed)

 This is a phoenix project that mainly provides integration tests for LiveState.
+It's also a great place to see examples of how to use LiveState

 ## Other resources